tranquanghuy7198/orderbook-dex/README.md

 ## About this project

 This is a simple example of how an Orderbook DEX works.
-The Orderbook Algorithm is used to match buy orders and sell orders together in a sensible way.
+The Orderbook Algorithm is used to sensibly match buy orders and sell orders together.

 ## Project structure

 ### Solidity contracts

-This project contains 3 contracts, which is placed in the `contracts` folder.
+This project contains 3 contracts, which are placed in the `contracts` folder.

 * `OrderbookDEX.sol`: This is the main contract of the project.
 It allows traders to deposit their tokens, withdraw their tokens, place a buy order and place a sell order.
 * `USDTToken.sol`: This is the ERC20 contract of USDT token, which is a token created for testing and demo only.
 USDT is the main token of `OrderbookDEX`, which is used as an intermediary token to trade other tokens.